Memory & Monitoring¶

 (set info (.sys.info))

-This shows 29.4% of the budget is in use — plenty of headroom.
+This shows 29.4% of physical RAM is in use — plenty of headroom before the heap begins spilling to disk.

 9. Practical Patterns¶